jpnurmi/awesome-flutter-linux/README.md

 ## Packages

 - [Adwaita Icons](https://pub.dev/packages/adwaita_icons) - Package that contains all icons built for the Adwaita Theme.
-- [Adwaita Theme](https://pub.dev/packages/adwaita) - Implementation of libadwaita for flutter/dart.
+- [Adwaita Theme](https://pub.dev/packages/adwaita) - Adwaita style - The default theme for GTK+ for your Flutter app.
 - [Appstream](https://pub.dev/packages/appstream) - A parser for Appstream data.
 This package allows Dart applications to access package metadata on Linux systems.
 - [Avahi](https://pub.dev/packages/avahi) - Provides a client to connect to Avahi - the service that implements mDNS/DNS-SD on Linux.
 - [BlueZ](https://pub.dev/packages/bluez) - Provides a client to connect to BlueZ - the Linux Bluetooth stack.